DevHackerGamer/sports-live/docs/src/content/docs/guides/project.md

 4. **Sprint Retrospective** – Identify improvements for the next sprint.

 ---
+## Stakeholder Interaction

+- **Tutor Reviews**: At the end of each sprint, we demoed progress to our tutor.
+- **Example**: After Sprint 2, tutor feedback suggested enhancing database schema for better player/team linking.
+We adapted in Sprint 3.
+- **Transparency**: Regular updates through Whatsapp messages,Discord Meetings and shared Notion boards ensured the tutor was always aware of project status.

+---

 ## Workflow Diagram
 `Backlog → Sprint Planning → Development → Daily Standups → Sprint Review → Retrospective → Next Sprint`